Urriellu/CmdOneLiner.NET/README.md

 - Measures maximum RAM usage and CPU time.
 - Optional command execution timeout.
 - Optional token allows cancellation from another thread.
+- Can be run synchronously, asynchronously, or with a callback.